💱 Trade Calculator

 Night stealing and the new moon events

 GAG2 introduces a night stealing mechanic that does not exist in GAG1.
 Other players can raid a garden at night, which makes leaving high-value crops unattended overnight a real risk.
+The full GAG2 night stealing defense guide covers how to protect your crops during these windows.
 Two new night-only events lean into this PvP layer.
 Gold Moon spawns Gold Seeds and applies Midas Touch to the first crop stolen during the event, turning theft into a mutation trigger.
 Rainbow Moon spawns Rainbow Seeds and adds Star-Powered Touch, and a flying Carpet becomes available during the event.
 Both moon events only fire at night, so the strategy is to be online and active rather than planting and walking away.
 Starfall is the third GAG2-exclusive event and the only source of the Starstruck mutation, which makes it the rarest single-mutation window in the new game.
 To see the full schedule of every active and upcoming GAG2 event in one place, including these night windows, use the Grow a Garden 2 Event Tracker.

 What is missing from GAG2 right now